ship-armada/armada/TX_SIGNING.md

 This is a diagnostic canary, not a proof of correctness.
 It catches the specific class of float-truncation bug that hit Privacy Pools (where ~53-bit values were produced instead of ~256-bit).
 But a broken implementation can produce garbage above 2^64 and pass this check.
 The actual defenses against derivation bugs are IC-4 (test vectors) and the normative Bytes to Field Element Mapping section — those do the real work.
 This assertion is a cheap early-warning tripwire, not a substitute.

-The same assertion applies to `spending_key` and `viewing_key` after their respective HKDF derivations.
+The same assertion applies to `spending_key` and `viewing_key` — specifically, to the raw 32-byte HKDF-Expand output **before** any modular reduction or key clamping, not to the reduced scalar.
+This avoids modulus-dependent edge cases (e.g., a mod-l value is 251 bits, so a correctly derived value has a nonzero but extremely small chance of being below 2^64).

 ### IC-3: Opaque Byte Passthrough to HKDF